Featured Pathways

 Since joining the City as an underwriter, Richard has been fascinated by the connectivity and roles played by various parts of the Square Mile.
 He spent many years in asset management before moving into banking in various derivatives and solutions roles.
 Recently, Richard took a year out and worked with Finance Unlocked to spark further fascination and interest in finance.

-There are no available videos from "Richard Boardman"
+There are no available Videos from "Richard Boardman"